How do I pick which organizations to work with?

 No. There is no limit to the number of tasks you can complete.
 But: Quality is often more important than quantity if you want to be a Finalist or Grand Prize Winner.

 Can I work on a task as part of a team?

-Can I get help from the open source organization’s community and still take credit for completing a task?
+Can I get help from the open source organization’s community?

-A student can withdraw from a task at any time by selecting the “Abandon” button from the task page.
+You can release the task and choose another by selecting the "Abandon" button on the task page.
 Don't get discouraged; find something else interesting that is a better fit for your skills and experience and try again.